• March 20-22, 2026

 Accessibility

 The Lancaster County Convention Center and Tellus360 are ADA accessible.
-For our members with accessibility challenges, Zenkaikon has an Accessibility Desk in the Registration lobby.
-When you arrive at the convention, please proceed directly to the Accessibility Desk.
-A staff member will assist you and provide you with a ribbon that will allow additional accommodations such as alternative waiting areas and priority elevator access.
-You may also visit our Accessibility Desk or Information Desk during the convention with any questions or concerns and we will be happy to assist you.
-Prior to the convention, questions can be sent to accessibility@zenkaikon.org.
+For our members with accessibility needs, Zenkaikon has an Accessibility Desk located next to Registration to provide assistance and information.
+When you arrive at the convention, after picking up your badge, proceed to the Accessibility Desk where a staff member will provide you with a ribbon that will allow additional accommodations such as priority elevator access and line alternatives.
+You may also visit our Accessibility Desk at any time during the convention with any questions or concerns, and we will be happy to assist you.
+You can also send an email to accessibility@zenkaikon.org or via https://zenkaikon.com/contact-us/.

-We work within the limits of our finances, logistics, facilities, and volunteer staffing to strive to create an event that works for all of our members.
+We work within the limits of our finances, logistics, facilities, and volunteer staffing, to the best of our ability, to create an event that works for all of our members.
 We always welcome discussion exploring how we can better accommodate our convention attendees.

 Lines